Hello! And welcome to the third edition of the Complete Intro to Web Dev as taught by Brian Holt.

 Who am I

 My name is Brian Holt and I am a product manager at Stripe.
 I work on all sorts of developer tools like the Stripe VS Code extension, the Stripe CLI, the Stripe SDKs, and other tools developers use to write code for Stripe.
-Before that I worked on Azure and VS Code at Microsoft as a PM and before that I was JavaScript developer for a decade at companies like LinkedIn, Netflix, Reddit, and some other startups.
+Before that I worked on Azure and VS Code at Microsoft as a PM and before that I was a JavaScript developer for a decade at companies like LinkedIn, Netflix, Reddit, and some other startups.
 I've written a lot of code.

 I learned to code when I was somewhere around 10 years old.
 My brother used to make me write C++ before he'd let me play video games.
 This definitely set me up for success when I started to learn to code in college but let me tell you: it is not too late for anyone to code.
 The skills here are very learnable for anyone with enough gumption to get going.

 When I'm not working or developing new Frontend Masters courses, you'll find me in Seattle, WA.
-I love to travel, hang out with my wife and son, get out of breath on my Peloton, play Dota 2 and Overwatch poorly, as well as drink Islay Scotches, local IPAs and fruity coffees.
+I love to travel, hang out with my wife and son, get out of breath on my Peloton, play Dota 2 and Overwatch poorly, as well as drink Islay Scotches, local IPAs, and fruity coffees.

 Catch up with me on social media!
 I'll be honest: I'm not great at responding at DMs.
 The best way to talk to me is just to tweet at me.